daniriian/ArcadeGame/README.md

 # How to play

 Use the arrows on your keyboard  to move your character across the board.
 You have to reach the water without hitting the bugs.
-Once your character reaches the water, you get 1 point and it will move back to the grass so you can start over
+Once your character reaches the water, you get 1 point and it will move back to the grass so you can start over.

+From time to time, coloured gems appear on the board.
+Collect this gems in order to get more points.
+If you colect a gem you will receive:
+    *30 points for blue gems
+    *20 points for green gems
+    *10 points for orange gems

+####If you get hit by a bug you will lose 50 poits

 # **LICENSE**
 MIT License